-4.0 percent.
+East Asia would begin to slow and growth in South Asia would begin to recover from its previous poor performance (Annex Figure 16).
 The rate of growth of GDP in Emerging Europe would be 2.0 percent, somewhat above Advanced Economies, in Latin America 2.0 percent, and in the Middle East 2.8 percent.